dlfraga/vigorBackup/README.md

 3. Build and test!
 Note: Various routers use the same method to autenticate and download firmwares.
 Sometimes it's needed to only copy a routers code to a new router class and edit the FILE_DOWNLOAD_STRING to make it work (don't forget to add the objects to ERouterModels!).

+### TODO
+1. Create both the configuration files and the csv file in the first run;
+2. Add SSL validation;
+3. Create a local GUI or something web based.
+This will problably require some major overhaul in the read router list routines if a DB is used;
+4. Add a way to send the backups by e-mail (the files are usually 10Kb each).

 Enjoy!